riseupnet/riseup_help/pages/vpn/linux/en.md

 ## Requirements

-Currently, RiseupVPN is only packaged for Linux using `snap`.
+To use Riseup's VPN service, you will need to install the program called RiseupVPN.
+On Linux, it is available either as a `snap`, or as a package in Debian Stable.

+RiseupVPN is currently tested on the **Ubuntu LTS** and **Debian Stable**.
+If you have a different release, it may or may not work.

+## Snap Installation

 If you use Ubuntu, snap is already installed.
 Otherwise, run:

 ```
 sudo apt install snapd
 ```

-RiseupVPN is currently tested on the **Ubuntu LTS** and **Debian Stable**.
-If you have a different release, it may or may not work.

-## Installation

-Just search for **RiseupVPN** in the **Software Center** or click on this link:
+Then, simply search for **RiseupVPN** in the **Software Center** or click on this link:

 <a class="btn btn-default btn-lg" href="snap://riseup-vpn">
   <i class="fa fa-reply-all"></i>